MS in Chemistry (Biochemistry)

 Admission as a classified graduate student in the Department of Chemistry requires:

-• a BA degree in chemistry, biochemistry or its equivalent as determined by the graduate committee;
+- a BA or BS degree in chemistry, biochemistry or its equivalent as determined by the graduate committee;

-• a minimum 2.5 GPA overall, in the last 60 units, and in chemistry, biochemistry, math, and physics courses;
+- a minimum 2.5 GPA overall, in the last 60 units, and in chemistry, biochemistry, math, biology, and physics courses

 Students desiring to apply to the chemistry graduate program should first examine the chemistry department's web page for basic requirements and deadlines and then contact the Chemistry department graduate coordinator or department Chair for further information if needed.
-International students should also contact the Office of Global Education for specific application requirements for international applicants.
+International students should also contact the Office of International Programs and Global Engagement for specific application requirements for international applicants.

 Admission Procedures